mnot/I-D/draft-nottingham-scheduling-online-meetings.md

 ## Reasons for Meeting {#reasons}

-There are many reasons to hold an online meeting, and often the type of meeting has an impact on scheduling considerations.
+There are many reasons to hold an online meeting, and often the type of meeting has an impact on scheduling.

 For example, a meeting might be scheduled to make a specific decision, and thus it's important that all stakeholders have equal opportunity to participate in the discussion leading to it.
 Another meeting (even of the same group) might be held to gather feedback or update participants about the status of an effort, in which case scheduling conflicts might be resolved by a combination of holding multiple meetings and coordinated communication about the outcomes of each.